vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-states.en.md

 ------------------------------------------------------------------------

-For complete documentation of the API for managing modifiers, see the [JSDoc](https://en.bem.info/libs/bem-core/current/desktop/i-bem/jsdoc/) section for the `i-bem` block.
+For complete documentation of the API for managing modifiers, see the [JSDoc](https://en.bem.info/libs/bem-core/current/desktop/i-bem/jsdoc/) section in the `i-bem` block.

 <a name="mods-api-trigger"></a>